“Lighter than a Hellcat and packing a laundry list of standard content, the SRT 392 is a high-performance middle child that shouldn’t be overlooked.”

 The anatomy of an SRT 392

 The 2015 refresh of the Challenger lineup created some convolution as a result of its model expansion.
-Both the R/T and SRT trim levels gained a new model whose configuration was substantially different from the other model it shared a badge with, and the upcoming Challenger T/A adds another level of complexity when it comes to discerning what model gets what hardware.
+Both the R/T and SRT trim levels gained a new model whose configuration was substantially different from the other model it shared a badge with, and the news Challenger T/A adds another level of complexity when it comes to discerning what model gets what hardware.

-For the SRT 392’s part, the most obvious element is the 392 cubic-inch, 6.4-liter naturally aspirated V8, which makes 485 horsepower and 470 pound-feet of torque.
+For the SRT 392’s part, the most obvious element is the 392 cubic-inch, 6.4-liter naturally aspirated V8, which makes 485 hp and 470 pound-feet of torque.
 It is essentially identical to the 6.4-liter motor used in the R/T Scat Pack model, as indicated by its identical power output.
 And like the Scat Pack, the SRT 392 is available with a six-speed manual gearbox or an eight-speed automatic with paddle shifters.
 But the devil’s in the details when it comes to comparing these two.
-For instance, while the two cars offer six-speed manual transmissions, I noticed that the clutch resistance in the SRT model is similar to the Hellcat rather than the relatively light action in the R/T Scat Pack.
+For instance, while the two cars offer six-speed manual transmissions, we noticed that the clutch resistance in the SRT model is similar to the Hellcat rather than the relatively light action in the R/T Scat Pack.

 Other differences are more obvious though – while the Scat Pack model gets a static spring and Bilstein damper suspension setup, the SRT 392 uses a Hellcat-like three-mode adaptive system which allows occupants to alter ride stiffness on the fly from the infotainment display.
 The system functions in the same manner as it does in the SRT Hellcat, but it’s clear the SRT 392’s tuning is not nearly as aggressive as the Hellcat’s.
-The ride height is slightly higher, the springs slightly softer, and the sway bars slightly less substantial.
+The ride height is slightly higher, the springs slightly softer, and the sway bars are slightly less substantial.
 While it’s still undoubtedly a sport-tuned setup, the components used differ from those in the SRT Hellcat.